rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 `cudf/cpp/include/cudf/copying.hpp` are located in `cudf/src/copying`.
 Likewise, the unit tests for the APIs reside in `cudf/tests/copying/`.

+## File extensions

+- `.hpp` : C++ header files
+- `.cpp` : C++ source files
+- `.cu`  : CUDA C++ source files
+- `.cuh` : Headers containing CUDA device code

+Only use `.cu` and `.cuh` if necessary.
+A good indicator is the inclusion of `__device__` and other symbols that are only recognized by `nvcc`.
+Also, Thrust APIs executed on a device execution policy, which should always be `rmm::exec_policy` in libcudf.

 # libcudf Data Structures

+Application data in libcudf is contained in Columns and Tables, but there are a variety of other data structures you will use when developing libcudf code.

 ## Views and Ownership